Faculty Semester Information

 Online Exam Proctoring

 The College provides access to two tools for proctoring online exams: Respondus Lockdown Browser and Respondus Monitor.
 These two products work in tandem.
 Respondus Lockdown Browser is a custom browser that locks the testing environment within Canvas so that students are unable to print, copy, go to another URL, or access other applications on their computer or iPad.
 Respondus Monitor builds on Lockdown Browser, using a student’s webcam and video analytics to discourage cheating during online exams.
-Monitor is an automated system which records the student taking the exam and alerts faculty to possible exam irregularities.
+Monitor is an automated system which records the student taking the exam and alerts faculty to possible exam-taking irregularities.
 A video explaining how Lockdown Browser and Monitor work together is at: Protecting the Integrity of Online Exams.

 To learn more about these tools, please check the Online Proctoring for Faculty page.
 To inform your students about Lockdown Browser and Monitor, this page also includes suggested information to add to your syllabus.
 We also have a page of information for students at Online Proctoring for Students.